Quantum coherent dynamics of quasiclassical spacetimes

-\textit{Time Evolution from the Wheeler-DeWitt Equation}---We begin by considering a system described by the Hilbert space $\mathcal{H}_G \otimes \mathcal{H}_C$ representing the geometric and clock degrees of freedom (DoFs) respectively.
-Their dynamics are described by the WDW equation, which can be rewritten as
+$\ket{\Psi}$ is the state of a system that is described by the Hilbert space $\mathcal{H}_G \otimes \mathcal{H}_C$, representing the geometric and clock degrees of freedom (DoFs) respectively. $\hat H_G$ acts on the geometric subspace while $\hat H_C$ acts on a clock subspace.

-where $\hat H_G , \hat H_C$ act on the geometric and clock subspaces respectively.
-By splitting the total Hamiltonian as in Eq.\ (\ref{eq2}), we assume that the clock system is decoupled from the gravitational DoFs.
-In practice, this decoupling can be realized by situating the clock (which we define in detail below) at infinity.
-Thus, we assume that the states in the gravitational sector are well-behaved at infinity, and that they possess a common asymptotic time with respect to which $\hat{H}_G$ from Eq. \eqref{eq:WDW} generates evolution.
-More generally, one may consider a clock that couples explicitly to the geometry, leading to modified Schr\"odinger dynamics of the geometry DoFs (see Ref.\ \cite{SmithClocks}, in which the form of the modified Schr\"odinger equation is derived).